NeoGeographyToolkit/StereoPipeline/docs/tools/lvis2kml.rst

 data looks like.
 If the output path is not passed to the tool it will generate an output path by appending ".kml" to the input path.
 This tool requires the simplekml Python package to run.
-One way to get this is to install the ASP Python tools, described at the end of :numref:`sparse-disp`.
+One way to get this is to install the ASP Python tools, described at the end of :numref:`sparse_disp`.

 Usage::